Key Takeaways

 December 2026

-What's Happening: Mercury ending the year behind the Sun, setting up for another morning elongation in January 2027.
+What's Happening: Mercury ends 2026 behind the Sun, setting up for another morning showing in early 2027.

 What You Can See